Long Island City Neighborhood Review - Queens Moving Guide 2024

 It's like no one saw the once industrially dominated area of Long Island City rapidly evolve into the up-and-coming, thriving neighborhood it has.
-This Long Island City neighborhood review will look at public transportation, restaurants, average apartment rent, and home sale prices.
+This Long Island City neighborhood review will examine public transportation, restaurants, average apartment rent, and home sale prices.

-Much like what has happened to Williamsburg in the past decade or so, luxury high-rise buildings have taken over the area, attracting young working professionals.
+Much like what happened to Williamsburg in the past decade, luxury high-rise buildings have taken over the area, attracting young working professionals.
 Nestled in the westernmost borough of Queens, the gentrification of this waterfront oasis is real!

-Many Manhattanites that move to LIC are now able to take in the best view of the city - where they invest the majority of their time, energy, and money.
+Many Manhattanites that move to LIC can now take in the best view of the city - where they invest the majority of their time, energy, and money.
 Its vibe is not as much of a stretch for Manhattanites as Astoria or Sunnyside might be.

 A popular weekend activity for much of the busy younger crowd is dining out with friends at one of the area's unique restaurants.
-The MoMA PS1, one of the country's oldest and largest nonprofit contemporary art institutions, is also bringing people from all over the city.
+The MoMA PS1, one of the country's oldest and largest nonprofit contemporary art institutions, also brings people from all over the city.

 Real Estate in Long Island City

 The thriving real estate market in Long Island City (LIC) is no secret.
-From luxury condos to townhomes, this Queens neighborhood continues to serve as a desirable destination for homebuyers and renters alike.
+This Queens neighborhood continues to serve as a desirable destination for homebuyers and renters, from luxury condos to townhomes.

 With its easy access to Manhattan via the subway and ferry, LIC's status as an attractive area for residential living has only been further bolstered in recent years.

-Long Island City is composed of mostly condos and rental luxury high-rise buildings.
+Long Island City is mainly composed of condos and luxury rental high-rise buildings.
 Unlike most other NYC neighborhoods, single-family homes and walk-ups are few and far between.

 Public Transportation

-The elevated subway trains definitely have better views for passengers but delays are more common during winter storms.
+The elevated subway trains have better views for passengers, but delays are more common during winter storms.

 The NYC Ferry stops at Hunters Point South and Gantry Plaza State Park.